twisted/imaginary/README.rst

 Imaginary can be used to build both single-player interactive fiction, text adventures for small groups of friends, or large multiplayer games.

-To get it installed, you'll need to do the usual horrible stuff with python packaging.
+To get it installed, you will need to install some dependencies.
+Due to a series of unfortunate events, you need to run ``pip`` manually a couple of times, rather than simply installing the package directly.
+(We're working on fixing this.)

 .. code-block:: console

    $ pip install twisted
    $ pip install epsilon

-At this point, you could just
+At this point, you may just do:

 .. code-block:: console

    ~/Projects/Imaginary$ pip install .
 ExampleGame

-If you want to develop Imaginary itself (and you probably do, because it's still in a very early state), you can set up an editable install with
+... but if you want to develop Imaginary itself (and you probably do, because as we explained above, it's still in a very early state), you can set up an *editable* install with:

 .. code-block:: console